 Queen also performed the song on TopPop in the Netherlands on 4 December 1974, again mimed.
 It was the only time they appeared on the show, as their music videos were used to promote their later singles.
 If anything, I think the lighting, camerawork and editing are a bit better here, as you get to see all the band members more clearly, especially Roger and John.
 There aren’t any nice close-ups of Brian’s finger work during his solo though.
 And Roger is clearly putting minimal effort into pretending to play the drums, even appearing to hit thin air at the end of Brian’s solo!
 Their appearance was worth it though, as it helped the song reach number 3 in the Dutch chart.

-The song was also used for the montage at the start of Greatest Flix, a VHS of their hits that I once owned, so I remember this sequence (I had the Box Of Flix set to be precise, containing Greatest Flix 1 & 2).
-It features lots of nice black and white photos of the band, plus interesting facts about each member accompanied by colour video clips, although you do have to read the text very quickly before it disappears!
+The song was also used for the montage at the start of Greatest Flix, a VHS of their hits that I once owned as part of the Box Of Flix set that contained Greatest Flix 1 & 2.
+It featured lots of nice black and white photos of the band, plus interesting facts about each member accompanied by colour video clips, although you did have to read the text very quickly before it disappeared!

 This song was often included as part of a medley during their concerts, so it wasn’t played in full.
 It usually ended with Brian’s guitar solo, which he would sometimes extend by a few extra bars to form a segue into the next song.
 Examples of their live performances include:

 - Rainbow Theatre, London on 20 November 1974

 - Nippon Budokan, Tokyo, 1 May 1975 – Released as a bonus feature on the DVD for A Night At The Odeon.